scouten/ericscouten.link/README.md

-# tmbu.ericscouten.com
+# ericscouten.link

 Eric's link roll.
+(Briefly known as "This Might Be Useful.")

 ## About This Site